Fourier Extension Based on Weighted Generalized Inverse: Introduction

 as the solution to the following least-squares problem:

 where $\mathcal{L}$ is a differential operator.
 Along similar lines, Hansen et. al developed GTSVD and MTSVD methods \cite{hansen1989regularization,hansen1992modified,hansen1994regularization} and Natterer (1984) introduced ``regularization in Hilbert scales'' \cite{natterer1984error}.
-Interestingly, Natterer (1984) has shown that ``oversmoothing'' (the unknown solution fails to have the expected smoothness) makes no trouble, that is, we can impose stronger constraints than the smoothness of the solution.
+All these approaches share a common philosophy: the approximation target is altered to reflect additional structural information about the desired solution.

-In this paper, we will revisit Fourier extension from a new angle: solving compact operator equations with perturbed data.
+In this paper, we will revisit Fourier extension from solving compact operator equations with perturbed data.
 From this perspective, we can more effectively address some concerns previously highlighted in the literature.
-Furthermore, leveraging results from classical regularization theories, we propose using the weighted best approximate solution as our approximation target.
-We also employ weighted operators to define the smoothness of the solution, which helps mitigate solution oscillation in the extended region.
+Instead of approximating the minimum-norm least-squares solution, we propose to approximate a \emph{weighted best-approximation solution}, where the weighting is designed to encode expected smoothness or decay properties of the Fourier coefficients.
+This leads naturally to a Fourier extension method based on a \emph{weighted generalized inverse}.
+By choosing appropriate weight operators, we can significantly suppress unwanted oscillations in the extended region while preserving high approximation accuracy on the original interval.
+A key advantage of this approach is its ability to yield convergent approximations not only for the function itself but also for its derivatives, which is often crucial in applications such as solving differential equations or computing sensitivities.